 Volume pricing is a pricing structure where the cost per product decreases (aka volume discounts) as the quantity of products purchased increases.
 Essentially, volume pricing works by offering varying pricing thresholds that are tied to the quantity of products purchased.
-Beneficial to both the sellers and the buyers, this pricing strategy enables the seller to incentivize buyers to increase the volume purchased, as well as attract new customers – increasing revenue, while allowing customers to save money by purchasing in bulk.
+Beneficial to both sellers and buyers, this pricing strategy enables sellers to incentivize buyers to increase purchase volume and attract new customers, increasing revenue while allowing customers to save money by purchasing in bulk.

 Tiered Pricing vs Volume Pricing: What’s the Difference?